-Agnès Dherbeys is a 37 years old French photographer based in Paris.
+Agnès Dherbeys is French photographer based in Paris with MYOP agency.
 She graduated with honours from the Master of Institut d’Etudes Politiques of Lyon and from master 2 of Sciences of Information and Communication from Celsa, Sorbonne IV.

 She learned photography when she moved to Bangkok in 2001 where she lived for 12 years, and has since mainly focused her work in Korea, South East Asia, France, Nepal,…